lazycoffee/LazyCoffeeJs/README.md

 ### Modify Component State Variables Anywhere

-Although, like React and Vue, state variables in this framework are passed down from top to bottom, you do not need to declare state variables in the upper layer to control lower-level components when modifying state variables.
+Although, like React and Vue, state variables in this framework are passed down from top to bottom.
+But this framewrok is different, you do not need to declare state variables in the upper layer to control lower-level components when modifying state variables.
 All components are independent, just like native DOM elements.
 You only need to find the element and then modify it.
 For example, if you create a dialog component and want to show a dialog to the user, you just need to find the component instance and call its dialog method:

 ```tsx
 import { queryOne } from 'lc_ood_framework'; // Corrected: querOne to queryOne